Coat of arms of Canada: Designs derived from the arms

-(Top to bottom) the royal standard of monarch in Canada; the flag of the governor general of Canada; the badge of the House of Commons of Canada.
+(Top to bottom) the sovereign's flag for Canada; the flag of the governor general of Canada; the badge of the House of Commons of Canada.
 All designs take elements from the Arms of Canada.

 The banner of the arms was in 2023 also made the sovereign's flag, for use by the monarch in Canada and when representing Canada abroad.
 Between 1962 and 2022, the banner of arms defaced with a variant of the Queen's cypher formed the Queen's Personal Canadian Flag, for use by Queen Elizabeth II.
-Six additional standards for use by other members of the Canadian royal family were created in the 2010s, all using a similar design with the banner of the arms as their base.
+Six additional personal flags for other members of the Canadian royal family were created in the 2010s, all using a similar design with the banner of the arms as their base.
 The personal flag of the governor general has, since 1981, featured the crest of the royal arms of Canada on a blue background.

 With the support of former Speakers of the House of Commons John Fraser and Gilbert Parent, Bruce Hicks campaigned for the Canadian Parliament to have a distinct heraldic symbol, along the lines of the portcullis (variations of which are used by the Commons and Lords in the British Parliament).
-In response, Member of Parliament Derek Lee tabled a motion calling for a committee to be struck, which passed and Hicks and Robert Watt, the first Chief Herald of Canada, were called as the only two expert witnesses; though, Senator Serge Joyal joined the committee ex-officio, on behalf of the Senate.
+In response, Member of Parliament Derek Lee tabled a motion calling for a committee to be struck, which passed.
+Hicks and Robert Watt, the first Chief Herald of Canada, were called as the only two expert witnesses; though, Senator Serge Joyal joined the committee ex officio, on behalf of the Senate.
 The Commons' Speaker, Peter Milliken, then asked the Canadian Heraldic Authority to design such a symbol and, on 15 February 2008, the Governor General authorized the House of Commons to begin using a badge, consisting of the shield of the royal arms superimposed on the ceremonial mace (assigned to the House of Commons as a symbol of the royal authority under which it operates).
 Following the Commons example, the Senate then requested and obtained, exactly two months later, a similar badge for itself, with the shield of the royal arms surmounted on the mace assigned to the Senate.